What Is Bulky Weight Yarn?

 Other yarn weights include medium weight like DK yarn (double knitting), worsted weight yarns, Aran yarns which can be used for hats and sweaters, plus super-fine yarn, and sport weight yarns used for socks.

-The standard yarn weight system is set out by the Craft Yarn Council.
+The standard yarn weight system is set out by the Craft Yarn Council of America.

 Bulky is on the thicker side of yarns, thicker than worsted yarn about double its size, and thinner than super bulky yarn.